bracesoftware/DETUtils-Old/d_teams.md

 ### `AddPlayerToTeam`
 - Add (set) player to a certain team.

+### `CreatePropertyEntranceForTeam`
+- Create a property for a certain team.
+Note that this works ONLY if the file `d_properties.inc` is included.
 ## Messages from creator
 ### Warnings
 1. Players within the same team cannot harm each other.